 At Planted, Camilla is responsible for the Analytics area and forms the Sustainability working group alongside Ladina.
 This enables her to combine two of her greatest passions: cuisine and sustainability.

 Ladina is responsible for Regulatory and Public Affairs at Planted.
 She has been vegetarian for over ten years and takes pleasure in the meaningfulness of her work.

 Vita is dedicated to fair play in occupational retirement provision and provides transparent information about undesired redistribution in the second pillar.
 We develop pension planning solutions that ensure that as much of the investment income as possible also reaches the insured persons.
 This means that future generations will also be able to enjoy a worry-free retirement.

 Does Vita invest pension funds' assets sustainably?

-As a responsible investor, the Vita Joint Foundation invests pension funds' assets sustainably and with broad diversification.
+As a responsible investor, the Vita Collective Foundation invests pension funds' assets sustainably and with broad diversification.
 It takes into account ESG (environmental, social and governance) criteria, has signed the United Nations' Principles for Responsible Investment (UN PRI) and is a member of Swiss Sustainable Finance (SSF).